 Full excision, shave excision, or non-surgical mole and skin tag removal techniques can be performed at your surgeon’s office on an outpatient basis.
 It will take less than 30 minutes to complete the procedure.
-Oculoplastic and reconstructive surgeon Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for mole and skin tag removal from the eyelids.
+Oculoplastic and reconstructive surgeon Dr. Tanya Khan receives patients from Plano Dallas, Texas, and nearby areas for mole and skin tag removal from the eyelids.

 Contact Khan Eyelid and Facial Aesthetics and Oculoplastic & Reconstructive Surgeon Dr. Tanya Khan Today to Schedule an Appointment